juanmanuel96/flask-mongodb/docs/collections.md

 # What are models?

 Flask-MongoDB has a modelling class for your collections.
 The idea behind the models is somewhat the same as for the Django framework.
 The difference stands in the complexity behind the creation of these models compared to the ones of Django.
-Flask-MongoDB has a philosophy of making it easier for the developer to have their MongoDB collections well structured while still offering of having the data not so structured.
+Flask-MongoDB has a philosophy of making it easier for the developer to have their MongoDB collections well-structured while still offering of having the data not so structured.

 A `CollectionModel` from Flask-MongoDB represents a collection of a particular database.
 It is composed of metadata, fields, and the manager.

 ## The collection metadata

 Its metadata are three class attributes: `collection_name`, `db_alias`, and `schemaless`.
 The first one must be specified in all models while the last two have default values `main` and `False`.
-By default a collection belongs to the main database and applies schema validation at the DB level.
+By default, a collection belongs to the main database and applies schema validation at the DB level.
 The `schemaless` attribute is used to enable or disable schema validation, it does not remove the requirement of fields.
 Schema validation can be completely turned off from collection to collection, if the developer chooses so.

 ## A collection's fields or schema